aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will marry a professional athlete - if competitive eating can be considered a sport.
+> 🥠 An alien of some sort will be appearing to you shortly.

-Last update: Sun Aug 18 05:07:06 2024
+Last update: Mon Aug 19 05:08:04 2024

 ### Let's play! 🎮